KIDS AND THE NEWS

 a taking pictures rampage that leaves nine dead.

-On “World News Tonight,” Peter Jennings reports that a jumbo jetliner with greater than 300 passengers crashed in a spinning steel fireball at a Hong Kong airport.
+On “World News Tonight,” Peter Jennings reports that a jumbo jetliner with more than 300 passengers crashed in a spinning steel fireball at a Hong Kong airport.
 On CNN, there’s a report of approximately the earthquake in Turkey, with 2,000 human beings killed.
 There’s a timely unique on hurricanes and the terror they devise in youngsters on the Discovery channel.
 Hurricane Dennis has already struck; luxury watch Floyd is coming.

 Finally, they see a local news record about a roller coaster accident at a New Jersey entertainment park that kills a mother and her 8-12 months-vintage daughter.
 Nintendo was never this riveting.
-“Dinner’s prepared!” shouts Mom, unaware that her children can be terrified by way of this menacing potpourri of TV news.
+“Dinner’s prepared!” shouts Mom, unaware her children can be terrified by this menacing potpourri of TV news.

 What’s wrong with this photo?